jelmd/snmp-export/generator/README.md

 If set to `true`, the labels deduced from source\_indexes and all intermediate labels are finally removed from the related metric.
 This avoids label clutter when the new index is unique.

 ### lookup: _tableNameChain_
 Use the given _tableNameChain_ to lookup the value of the label.
 Usually this is just a single table entry name (e.g. `entPhysicalName`) - the source\_indexes name (e.g. entPhysicalIndex) gets used to map the index number to a textual aka human friendly representation.
 However, for some rare cases one needs an indirect lookup, to resolve the final value.
-In this case you name all "tables" in the required order separated by a single pipe symbol (`|`).
+In this case you name all "tables" in the required order separated by a single broken bar (`¦`).
 A real world example for it is the CISCO-PROCESS-MIB:
 ```
 cpmCPUTotalTable OBJECT-TYPE
     SYNTAX          SEQUENCE OF CpmCPUTotalEntry